mlondi17/music-downloader/readme.md

-# Music-Downloader
+# Music Downloader

-Download songs complete with metadata, including cover art, song name, and artist information.
-You can achieve this by providing a YouTube URL, specifying the artist and song name, or sharing a song for which you want metadata added.
-Additionally, use music recognition to download unidentified songs.
+Effortlessly download songs with complete metadata, encompassing cover art, song name, and artist information.
+This tool empowers users to acquire music from diverse sources, offering the flexibility of inputting a YouTube URL, specifying the artist and song name, or providing a song for which metadata needs augmentation.
+Additionally, leverage music recognition to download unidentified songs seamlessly.

 ## Table of Contents